 • Ir de compras

 The height of summer draws the best specialist traders to the city centre.
-Smokey cheeses, game and fish sell at the Real Food Market in Piccadilly Gardens all summer long and St Ann’s Square launches new titles in July’s Book Market.
-Buy summer cut flowers when blooms at the Piccadilly Gardens Flower Market are at their best.
-The rainbow-coloured stalls are bursting with clothing and jewellery in the Gay Village enclave during the Pride Market in August.
+Smokey cheeses, game and fish are available at the Real Food Market in Piccadilly Gardens all summer long so why not purchase a few delicacies and have yourself a picnic on the lawns?
+This lively hub is also the location for the Piccadilly Gardens Flower Market where you can buy summer blooms at their best.